Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

         }
     }

-Alright we have a working basic validation, and our new type of scope exists and can be created, and edited programmatically or by API.
-Let's now prepare a UI part of this new feature.
+Alright, we have a working basic validation, and our new type of scope exists, can be created, and edited programmatically or by API.
+Let's now prepare the UI part of this new feature.

 Prepare a configuration form type for your new scope
 ----------------------------------------------------